Enquire

 The Sacred Shrine of Our Lady of Madhu

-This revered Roman Catholic Marian shrine has been a pilgrimage site for over four centuries.
-It attracts visitors from all religious backgrounds, and many devotees make offerings and vows to this sacred shrine, which is believed to have miraculous powers for the devout and the faithful.
+This esteemed Roman Catholic Marian shrine has been a pilgrimage site for over four centuries.
+It draws visitors from all religious backgrounds, and many devotees make offerings and pledges to this sacred shrine, which is believed to possess miraculous powers for the devout and faithful.

 Thanthirimale